prantlf/docker-golang-make-nodejs/README.md

 [This image] is supposed to build and test web browser applications written in [Go].
 Back-end often uses `make` as a build tool, which is added by this image.
 Front-end often contains static assets distributed by [NPM] and bundled using build tools running in [Node.js].
 This image is built automatically on the top of the tag [`alpine`] from the [golang repository], so that it always runs the current version of [Go] in the latest [Alpine Linux].
 [Make], [Node.js] and [NPM] have to be updated from time to time by triggering a new build manually.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docker-golang-make-nodejs`.

 ## Tags

 - [`latest`], `1.17`, `1.16`, `1.15`, `1.14`